Rackspace Technology (NASDAQ:RXT) Issues Q3 2021 Earnings Guidance

-Rackspace Technology (NASDAQ:RXT) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
+Rackspace Technology (NASDAQ:RXT) updated its third quarter 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.230-$0.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.260.
 The company issued revenue guidance of $705 million-$715 million, compared to the consensus revenue estimate of $761.23 million.Rackspace Technology also updated its Q4 2021 guidance to EPS.

-Rackspace Technology (NASDAQ:RXT) last posted its earnings results on Monday, May 10th.
-The company reported $0.23 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.21 by $0.02.
-Rackspace Technology had a negative net margin of 9.41% and a positive return on equity of 14.18%.
-The firm had revenue of $725.90 million during the quarter, compared to the consensus estimate of $724.67 million.
-During the same period last year, the firm posted $0.16 EPS.
-The firm’s revenue for the quarter was up 11.2% on a year-over-year basis.
-Research analysts anticipate that Rackspace Technology will post 1.01 earnings per share for the current year.
+Several equities analysts have commented on RXT shares.
+Credit Suisse Group cut their price target on Rackspace Technology from $27.00 to $21.00 and set an outperform rating for the company in a report on Thursday.
+Zacks Investment Research cut Rackspace Technology from a buy rating to a sell rating in a report on Saturday. reaffirmed a buy rating and issued a $28.00 price target on shares of Rackspace Technology in a report on Tuesday, June 29th.
+BMO Capital Markets cut their price target on Rackspace Technology from $23.00 to $17.00 and set an outperform rating for the company in a report on Thursday.
+Finally, Royal Bank of Canada cut their price target on Rackspace Technology from $27.00 to $24.00 and set an outperform rating for the company in a report on Thursday.
+They noted that the move was a valuation call.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and eleven have issued a buy rating to the company.
+The stock presently has a consensus rating of Buy and an average target price of $24.88.

-In related news, Director Timothy Campos sold 11,992 shares of the business’s stock in a transaction on Friday, July 16th.
+In related news, Director Dhiren R. Fonseca sold 26,096 shares of the firm’s stock in a transaction on Wednesday, June 9th.
+The stock was sold at an average price of $21.17, for a total transaction of $552,452.32.
+Following the sale, the director now owns 38,240 shares of the company’s stock, valued at approximately $809,540.80.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Timothy Campos sold 11,992 shares of the firm’s stock in a transaction on Friday, July 16th.
 The stock was sold at an average price of $19.17, for a total value of $229,886.64.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Holly B. Windham sold 2,525 shares of the company’s stock in a transaction on Tuesday, June 15th.
-The shares were sold at an average price of $21.00, for a total value of $53,025.00.
-Following the sale, the executive vice president now owns 168,191 shares of the company’s stock, valued at $3,532,011.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have acquired 14,798 shares of company stock worth $274,954 and have sold 71,318 shares worth $1,395,116.
-0.76% of the stock is owned by insiders.
+In the last three months, insiders sold 40,613 shares of company stock worth $835,364.
+0.76% of the stock is currently owned by company insiders.

 Rackspace Technology, Inc operates as a multi cloud technology services company worldwide.
 It operates through Multicloud Services and Apps & Cross Platform segments.
 The company's Multicloud Services segment provides public and private cloud managed services, which allow customers to determine, manage, and optimize the right infrastructure, platforms, and services; and professional services related to designing and building multi cloud solutions and cloud-native applications.